Philadelphia opens 5 new satellite election offices Monday: Everything you should know

-The offices will allow voters to apply for, complete, and drop off mail-in ballots.
+The Philadelphia City Commission announced the offices will allow voters to apply for, complete and drop off mail-in ballots.

-The five new sites, combined with 12 sites already operating, brings to 17 the total number of Satellite Offices that will be up and running throughout Philadelphia.
+The five new sites are in addition to the 12 sites already operating throughout Philadelphia.

 The locations of the new offices are listed below: